 Reading this section in The Conversations over again recently (it’s the kind of book that invites returning to and making rediscoveries), I was reminded of the great Brazilian writer Clarice Lispector’s description of writing a novel, from her Selected Cronicas:

 The book came together simultaneously as it were, emerging more here than there, or suddenly more there than here: I would interrupt a sentence in Chapter Ten, let us say, in order to write Chapter Two, which I would then abandon for months on end while I wrote Chapter Eighteen.
 I showed endless patience: putting up with the considerable inconvenience of disorder without any reassurance that I would finish the book.

 How familiar this seems to me, various parts of a book calling to each other, unexpected connections reaching out.

 I first became aware of this process when I was a graduate student at City College and studied with Donald Barthelme.
-I remember him urging me during one conference to consider writing a novel—probably because at the time I mainly wrote prose poems that barely extended into the territory of the short story, and Don always liked to mix things up a bit.
+I remember my mentor urging me during one conference to consider writing a novel—probably because, at the time, I mainly wrote prose poems that barely extended into the territory of the short story.
+Don always liked to mix things up a bit.
 The very idea, though, alarmed me.
-I couldn’t imagine ever writing any single thing that continued into hundreds of pages, and my squeaky timid protest to Don’s suggestion was, “I wouldn’t know where to begin.”
+I couldn’t imagine ever writing any single thing that continued into hundreds of pages.
+So my squeaky, timid protest to Don’s suggestion was, “I wouldn’t know where to begin.”